rackerlabs/rackspace-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

 As an administrator of your company's email solution, you have a great deal of control over your account.
 If your administrator access is compromised, the results can be devastating to your business.
 A strong security policy is not complete without enabling two-factor authentication.

-### Multi-factor authentication options
+### Multifactor authentication options

-The Cloud Office Control Panel provides two options for enabling multi-factor authentication when you first log in.
-Upon login you are presented the option to opt-in to setting up multi-factor authentication.
-You can proceed with setting up multi-factor authentication or skip this option.
+The Cloud Office Control Panel provides two options for enabling multifactor authentication when you first log in.
+Upon login you are presented the option to opt-in to setting up multifactor authentication.
+You can proceed with setting up multifactor authentication or skip this option.

-#### Use text message multi-factor authentication
+#### Use text message multifactor authentication

-With text message multi-factor authentication, you can use your phone number to receive a one time code that allows you access to the control panel.
+With text message multifactor authentication, you can use your phone number to receive a one time code that allows you access to the control panel.

-Use the following steps to enable text message multi-factor authentication:
+Use the following steps to enable text message multifactor authentication:

 1. Log in to your [Cloud Office Control Panel](https://cp.rackspace.com).

-2. When you are prompted with a screen titled **Choose Your Multi-Factor Authentication Method** select the option **Get A Text Message**.
+2. When you are prompted with a screen titled **Choose Your Multi-Factor Authentication Method**, select the option **Get A Text Message**.

-3. Enter the phone number that you would like to link the multi-factor SMS messaging with.
+3. Enter the phone number that you would like to link the multifactor SMS messaging with.

 4. Once a verification code has been sent to your phone, enter the code in the verification field and click **Verify Code**.

 5. The last step displays the message **You have successfully set up Multi-Factor Authentication!**.

-#### Use a multi-factor authentication mobile application
+#### Use a multifactor authentication mobile application

 Use the following steps to enable a mobile multi-factor authentication application:

 1. Log in to your [Cloud Office Control Panel](https://cp.rackspace.com).

-2. When you are prompted with a screen titled **Choose Your Multi-Factor Authentication Method** select the option **Use a Mobile App**.
+2. When you are prompted with a screen titled **Choose Your Multi-Factor Authentication Method**, select the option **Use a Mobile App**.

 3. Link your mobile device to your admin account by using the following instructions in the prompt: